keith-taylor/breaking_bad_text/README.md

 `individual lines > words > characters`

-It uses the characters as search terms to search the  elements list for matches and then changes the formatting for those characters.
+It uses the characters as search terms to search the  elements list for matches and then changes the formatting for those characters (up to a max number of changes as specified in the code).

 There are rules to prioritise two letter over one letter matches and unused over previously used matches.

-The order in which the words are used is randomised to stop the changes being biased towards the start of the line of text.
+The order in which the words are processed is randomised to stop the changes being biased towards the start of the line of text.

 There is a list of words to ignore, for example prepositions, conjunctions, but also verbs and job titles.
 This keeps the example text looking like the real thing.

 #### Installation

-Clone from: `git@github.com:keith-taylor/breaking_bad_text.git`
+Clone the code from: `git@github.com:keith-taylor/breaking_bad_text.git`

 #### Contact